anthonygrees/bjc_linux_bootstrap/README.md

 ## Recipes

 ### default.rb
-Bootstraps the instance to the Chef Server and Chef Automate
+Bootstraps the instance to the Chef Server and Chef Automate.
+It is currently locked to Chef 14.

 ### run_client.rb
 Runs the Chef Client on the Linux Node to take the latest cookbooks off the Chef Server